 #!/bin/bash aws ec2 create-image --instance-id i-1234567890abcdef0 --name "Image Backup" --description "Backup AMI"

 These are very basic examples.
 By expanding your script (and using it in conjunction with a tool such as cron), you could easily back up multiple EC2 instances, perform backups at a set time of day and so on.

 You can also use your script to remove older backup snapshots or AMIs in order to reduce your S3 storage costs.

 In some instances, you may wish to back up just the data inside your EC2 instance, rather than the entire instance.

-This can be a good approach if, for example, you want to minimize the storage costs of your backups by backing up only application data, rather than a full file system.
+This can be a good approach to EC2 backup if, for example, you want to minimize the storage costs of your backups by backing up only application data, rather than a full file system.
 If you need to restore your instance, you can combine the application data with a stock root file system image to create a new instance.

 As long as your file system does not contain an extensive amount of custom configuration settings, this approach would work well -- although it may make recovery during an emergency somewhat more complicated because you would need to build a new instance, rather than simply recreate one based on an existing EBS snapshot or AMI.